Health and wellbeing

-- Joe Wicks will be holding live PE lessons for 30 minutes every day, Monday-Friday, at 9am on his YouTube channel.
+- Joe Wicks will be holding live PE lessons for 30 minutes every Monday, Wednesday and Saturday at 9am on his YouTube channel.
 This is for children of all ages to join in with.

 - The Body Coach also has a great playlist of ‘5 Minute Move’ videos.
 These provide short workouts to get your kids moving!

 - Dance with Oti Mabuse (Strictly Come Dancing).
 These kids dance classes are saved onto Oti Mabuse’s YouTube page.

 - Little Sports has videos featuring a variety of exercises to help your children stay active at home.

 - GoNoodle has hundreds of ‘brainercise’, dancing, strength and mindfulness videos, as well as videos that are just for fun.

 - BBC Supermovers has interactive videos to support with KS1 and KS2 maths, English, PSHE and PR learning.
 It is great for times tables, as well as videos that are just for fun.

 - There’s so many amazing videos on Youtube to check out!
 If your child loves dancing, check out Just Dance or Zumba Kids tutorials.